Quad-Plex/quads-modest-toolbox/README.md

 - Kitty @mootx on disc

 TODO:
-- Add displayMessages for hotkey toggles (maybe with FHB_KEY "Key" and activate deactivate?)
 - globalscanner create history of different global values in the background (keep checking when activated and add an entry for every new unknown value, save as specific json)
 - See if GPS coordinates can be controlled through globals, then add a 'Track Player with GPS' option
   - Hmmm...
 Can't find it in globals or the scripts I've implemented in my scanner so far, might not be possible